harrypoon0802/MovieDB/README.md

  * used RecycleView to show the lists of movie results
  * implemented lazy loading when scrolled to the bottom of the list and appended to the list
  * use a split screen for tablets
- */
+ * add unit test for MovieSearchPresenterImpl class and MovieSearchRepository class */